MrOlm/inStrain/docs/module_descriptions.rst

 *inStrain compare* compares a set of different *IS_profile* folders (created by running *inStrain profile*).
 These *IS_profile* folders represent sets of different sample reads mapped to the same *.fasta* file.
 To use, we recommend assembly and binning of each sample, and then dereplication of genomes using the software dRep (https://drep.readthedocs.io/) at a high percent ANI, e.g. 96%-99%.
 Samples which contain multiple populations of the same dRep cluster (members of similar species or sub-species) can then be mapped back to the best genome from this dRep cluster, and then inStrain should be run on these dRep cluster genomes.

 .. note::
-  *inStrain* can only compare read profiles that have been mapped to the same reference genome
+  *inStrain* can only compare read profiles that have been mapped to the same .fasta file

 Compare does pair-wise comparisons between each input *IS_profile*.
 For each pair, a series of steps are undertaken.